dojo/docs/dojox/gesture.rst

   </script>

-There are also several configuralbe parameters in dojox/gesture/tap
+There are also several configurable parameters in dojox/gesture/tap

 ==================  ================================================================================================
 Option              Description